 Tap into the terrific health benefits of turmeric, effective for pain relief and more.
 Plus more than 20 delicious turmeric recipes from around the blogosphere!

 I’m all about shortcuts to better health, and getting turmeric in your diet makes my shortlist of super-savvy moves to get better health with minimal effort.
 (Want to know some others?
-Check out this post and this one and this one for ways to support health that don’t require much time, money, or effort.)
+Check out the benefits of vitamin D, why to sit less and how to reduce chemical exposure for practical ways to support health that don’t require much time, money, or effort.)

 - General anti-inflammatory

 - Indigestion relief

 The University of Maryland Medical Center reports:

 “Curcumin is also a powerful antioxidant.
 Antioxidants scavenge molecules in the body known as free radicals, which damage cell membranes, tamper with DNA, and even cause cell death.
 Antioxidants can fight free radicals and may reduce or even help prevent some of the damage they cause.”

 Want to work more antioxidants into your daily diet?
 Check out these top superfoods.